-1. The host school shall receive a host school guarantee of the greater of \$975 or 10% of the gross income, and 15% of the net income.
+1. The host school shall receive a host school guarantee of the greater of \$975 or 10% of the gross income, the cost of the game officials and 15% of the net income.
 The IHSA office will pay all playoff officials.